Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-management-of-units-english.rst

 A first level of support is to provide, like here, an API to manage units.
 Other levels can be:

-1. to integrate unit management directly, seamlessly in language expressions, as if it was built-in (as opposed to having to use explicitly a third-party API for that); for example half a dozen different libraries provide that in Python
+1. to integrate unit management directly, seamlessly in language expressions, as if it was built-in (as opposed to having to use explicitly a third-party API for that); for example at least half a dozen different libraries provide that in Python
 2. to be able to define "polymorphic units and functions", for example to declare in general that a speed is a distance divided by a duration, regardless of the possible units used for that
 3. to perfom *static* dimensional analysis, instead of checking units at runtime